What is commercial property?

 Disadvantages

 If the car is not part of your business assets, you cannot claim the actual costs of running it.
-This means that you cannot include in your tax deductible expenses the cost of repairs and servicing, compulsory third party or breakdown insurance, the cost of washing, cleaning and other operational services, tyre replacement or other accessories, as well as, for example, motorway vignettes or parking.
+This means that you cannot include in your tax deductible expenses the cost of repairs and servicing, compulsory third party or breakdown insurance, the cost of washing, cleaning and other operational services, changing tyres or other accessories, as well as, for example, motorway vignettes or parking.
 All these costs must be paid out of your own pocket as they cannot be claimed on your tax records.

 Although it is possible to use the basic reimbursement of CZK 5.80 per kilometre of driving (in 2025) together with reimbursement for fuel consumed, in many cases this system may not cover the actual costs of running the vehicle.
 This is particularly the case for drivers who drive frequently in the city and have higher fuel consumption, for owners of older cars with frequent repairs or where there are additional costs associated with operation, such as insurance, assistance services or loan repayments.